SanderSMFISH/napari-buds/README.md

 5. Next, we want to perfom watershed segmentation using the result layer.
 However, for watershed segmentation seeds (also called markers) are required
 (for an explanation of watershed segmenation see: https://en.wikipedia.org/wiki/Watershed_(image_processing)).
-To define the seeds we can either simply threshold on one of the supplied image layers or we can use distance tranform (https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_watershed.html#sphx-glr-auto   examples-segmentation-plot-watershed-py) if thresholding is not suitable.The resulting seeds layer can be adjusted manually by editing in napari.
+To define the seeds we can either simply threshold on one of the supplied image layers or we can use distance tranform (https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_watershed.html#sphx-glr-auto   examples-segmentation-plot-watershed-py).The resulting seeds layer can be adjusted manually by editing in napari.
 A good seeds layers correspond to each cell having a single seed (buds are not single cells).
 To perform watershed segmentation press the **Segment** button.

 6. Carefully inspect the resulting cell mask and bud layer.
 Correct the mistakes in both layers.
 Bud label values should correspond to the label value of the cell mask of mother cell.
 To verify mother bud relations were drawn correctly press **Draw Mother-Bud relations**.
 If Mother-Bud relations are correct, you can save both label layers.
-For an example of standardized saving and extracting the mother-bud relations from the saved layers see the 'napari-bud_example.ipynb' file in the notebooks folder.
+Mother and buds simply share the same label number.
+Thus, either the mother or bud layer can be manually corrected for mistakes.
+Corrections can be checked by clicking **Draw Mother-Bud relations** again. mother and buds layer can be saved manually in napari.
+When using Jupyter notebook mother and bud layers can be saved as shown in Open Test Images Napari.ipynb.

-7. An example notebook for dataextraction of the created cell and bud masks can be found in the example notebooks folder (Extract_Mother_Buds_relations_from_Masks_and_intergrate_FQ_spot_data.ipynb).
-This notebooks relates RNA spots (smFISH data found on zenodo) to the mother or bud compartment.
+7. An example notebook for dataextraction of the created cell and bud masks can be found in the example notebooks folder (Extract_Mother_Buds_relations_from_Masks_and_intergrate_FQ_spot_data.ipynb).This notebooks relates RNA spots (smFISH data found on zenodo) to the mother or bud compartment.

 See video for clarification: